- Research: The majority of total knee replacement patients are overweight or obese.

 - “Several patients reported difficulty in engaging in physical activity due to having lower levels of fitness, not enough stamina, and getting fatigued quickly.
 “I still have to get some more muscles in my leg because I knew when I was not walking for two years before the surgery I was losing a lot of ability to walk and every-thing else.
 So now it’s hard to walk because I didn’t walk in two years” (This came from a 78 year old male patient after his knee replacement).

-The knee replacement did not provide enough motivation to lose weight:
+The knee replacement did not provide enough motivation to lose weight: Here is what the researchers reported in the patients they saw:

 “Besides pain and physical limitations, lack of motivation and mood interfered with activity.
 One patient described her mood after surgery as an obstacle to getting to the gym: “many days where I was just like disgusted with everything and just sat on the sofa all day … ”